Tanaguru/cf7-tanaguru/README.md

 ```
 /**
 * #cf7-tng-start
-* Describe quickly the changes made
+* Describe quickly in English the changes made
 */

 // code